JustVorster/StockManagementDemo.API/StockManagementDemo.API/readme.txt

 ﻿
-CMS Stock Management Backend (ASP.NET Core 8 Web API)
+Rental & Resale plugin Backend (ASP.NET Core 8 Web API)
 =====================================================

-This is the backend service for the CMS Stock Management system.
-It provides secure API endpoints for managing stock vehicles, images, accessories, and user authentication.
+This is the backend service for the Rental and Resale system.
+It provides secure API endpoints for managing stock, images, accessories, and user authentication.

 Tech Stack
 ----------